 Each order comes with one fully assembled and tested breakout and a small stick of header you can use to solder in and plug into a breadboard.
 Adafruit don't have a detailed tutorial yet but to get you started, Adafruit have got a fully working Arduino library that is based off of TI's codebase but adapted for use with the AVR.
 We also have example code showing how to scan the SSID's, connect to your access point and run DHCP, do a DNS lookup to IP address, ping a site and connect to a remote TCP socket such as a website and print out the page.

 Please note the hardware is good, but the library code does not yet support all of the CC3000's functionality.
-SSID scanning, connection, DHCP, DNS lookup, ping, and UDP/TCP client connections (eg connect to a website and grab data) all work and are tested with example code.
-UDP/TCP server connections are not supported yet!
-As Adafruit try to complete the functionality, check or subscribe to the github repo for instant updates.
-For now we suggest this module and codebase for people with some programming and microcontroller experience.
+At this moment, SSID scanning, connection, DHCP, DNS lookup, ping, and UDP/TCP client & TCP server connections (eg connect to a website and grab data or host a very short website) all work and are tested with example code.
+Check out Adafruit's tutorial for wiring and Arduino library downloads

-For use with Arduino Uno & Mega only at this time - we'll try to get the code ported to the Leonardo/Due at some point but no ETA.
-To wire it up: Connect Vin to 5V and Ground to common ground.
-SCLK connects to your Arduino's hardware SPI Clock pin, MOSI to the SPI MOSI pin, MISO to the SPI MISO pin, CS to digital #10, VBEN to digital #5, and IRQ to digital #3
+For use with Arduino Uno, Leonardo/Micro, & Mega only at this time - we'll try to get the code ported to the Due at some point but no ETA.

 - Dimensions: 26.22mm / 1.03" x 40.45mm / 1.59" x 2.95mm / 0.11"